mushfiqbh/LeadingAIAgent/README.md

 # LeadingAI - AI-Powered Chat Platform for University Students

+# Original repository is private.
+# To collaborate, contact with owner.

 LeadingAI is a comprehensive AI-powered chat platform designed specifically for Leading University students.
 Built with Next.js, Express.js, and Firebase, it provides real-time AI assistance, academic resources, and collaborative features tailored to university life.

 ## 🚀 Key Features